OCA/account-payment/account_payment_credit_card/readme/DESCRIPTION.rst

 Both of these methods will allow these items to be settled when making a payment to the credit card company.

 This module also supports payment cancellation and re-entry (in the case a mistaken amount is entered) as well as refunds (where the purchase is returned and a credit from the credit card company will be issued).

-Bugs are tracked on `GitHub Issues
-<https://github.com/OCA/account-payment/issues>`_.
-In case of trouble, please
-check there if your issue has already been reported.
-If you spotted it first, help us smash it by providing detailed and welcomed feedback.